 - Financial accounting does not distinguish the nature of expenses, whether fixed or variable, relevant or not.
 Management needs to resort to management accounting for these areas.

-In short, it can be said that accounting as a language has certain practical limitations and therefore, the financial statements should be interpreted carefully keeping in mind all various factors influencing the true picture.
+In short, it can be said that accounting as a language has certain practical limitations.
+Therefore, the financial statements should be interpreted carefully, keeping in mind all factors influencing the true picture.